-The trimmers should be set between the green lines for the best inflation behaviour.
+The trimmers should be set to the green line for the best inflation behaviour.

 During a forward launch we advise to NOT use the power launch technique.
 During the inflation the power should be progressively applied once the wing is half way up.
 Applying the power too early may inhibit the inflation characteristics of the center part of the wing, causing the wing tips to come up faster.